 In early September I had the opportunity to attend Hong Kong’s 2018 Fashion Summit where three key themes emerged as industry experts shared insight on sustainability issues and how to mitigate them in the fashion industry.

 During the “Report on Global Sustainability Consumption Survey Results” panel discussion, it was found that across all regions surveyed (which included Hong Kong, Shanghai, Tokyo, London, and New York) consumers want products that are sustainable - but they don’t always want to pay more money for them.
 Industry experts weighed in on this reality with a few of the following sentiments:

-- True cost awareness: it’s important consumers are aware of the true cost of the products they purchase, according to Vogue’s Sustainability Editor at-Large, Clare Press (whom, by the way, is brilliant to listen too).
+- True cost awareness: It’s important consumers are aware of the true cost of the products they purchase, according to Vogue’s Sustainability Editor at-Large, Clare Press.
 They need to know that by purchasing a $4 t-shirt they could be contributing to poor working conditions and pay.

 Addressing the circular economy is a big business opportunity

 The circular economy and the issues that currently surround it was a key topic during the Fashion Summit – and so it should be.
 Some of the statistics reflects the stark reality of the industry as it continues down the path of ‘business as usual’: